 Joseph heard them, and believed that perhaps they were sorry for what they had done.

 Now Joseph knew for certain that his brothers loved their father and were sorry for their wicked action against his favorite son.
-He could hold back his secret any more.
-Joesph stood up from his thrown and came down to hug his brothers.
-All of a suddent, they recognized him.
+He could not hold back his secret anymore.
+Joseph stood up from his throne and came down to hug his brothers.
+All of a sudden, they recognised him.

 They all cried so loudly that even the Pharaoh heard them.
 Eventually Joseph told his brothers to go home to their father and let him know that he was alive, and was the second most important man in all Egypt.
-They must all return and live close by him, and he would protect them, and make sure that they had enough to eat during the years of famine.
+They must all return and live close by him.
+He would protect them, and make sure that they had enough to eat during the years of famine.